 Burrata Caprese Crostini Bites

+So easy to make, they’re effortless!
 You’ll be glad to know you can make them just minutes before your guests arrive.
+Similar to a Caprese salad, only that it’s made with crusty bread and served as Italian crostini bites.

 What is Burrata Cheese?

 Burrata is a fresh Italian cheese similar to the fresh Buffalo mozzarella, only it’s creamier with a rich and creamy texture inside.
-It looks like a mozzarella ball on the outside, but on the inside it is different.
+It looks like a mozzarella ball on the outside, but on the inside, it is different.
 When you cut into a Burrata, the center is soft and so creamy, it melts in your mouth with every bite.

-Why we LOVE these little Caprese bites?
+Why do we LOVE these little Caprese bites?

 Your family and friends will love these little Burrata Caprese Crostini Bites!

 I bet they will disappear the minute you set them down on your table.
 They are so good!
+You might run out, so make extra!
+Not only are these so good, but they also make a pretty colorful presentation!
+Try this recipe!

 “Sometimes the simplest foods are the BEST kind of foods“…